jeffriesd/dsDraw/docs/canvas-and-commands.md

 * hover(): default sets cursor style to "default"

-## Commands

-dsDraw makes frequent use of the Command Pattern.
-Command classes are used to encapsulate user actions and are kept track of in stacks for undoing and redoing recent actions.
-Some are created directly by the console (ConsoleCommand) while others are created when a user clicks the canvas (DrawCommand).
-Each command class has two methods, execute and undo.
-Commands are instantiated in two places: in CanvasState.createDrawCommand() and in CommandConsole.commandEntered() (by calling CommandInterpreter.parseLine()).
-The former is used for DrawCommands (created from mouse events) and the latter for console commands.

 ### Draw Commands
-DrawCommands perform actions on the current active object.
+DrawCommands are created by mouse interaction and they perform actions on the current active object.
 There are currently six classes, SelectCommand, ClickDestroyCommand, ClickCreateCommand, MoveCommand, DragCommand, and CloneCommand.
 The receiver(s) for these command objects are the current active canvas object(s).
 When a DrawCommand is instantiated, it pulls the start state of the event (where a drag started from) from the canvasState, and in the case of Drag, Move, or Clone, the change in mouse position is calculated.
-These three commands also support groups of receivers (using the Select tool) and will perform an action on every object in the group in the execute and undo methods.
+These three commands also support groups of receivers (using the Select tool) and will perform an action on every object in the group.

 ### Console Commands
 Console commands are created whenever CommandInterpreter.parseLine() is called (if the line is well-formed).